 Regional Relief and Recovery Fund (RRRF)

-The RRRF will help more businesses and organizations in sectors such as manufacturing, technology, tourism and others that are key to the regions and to local economies.
+The RRRF helps businesses and organizations in sectors such as manufacturing, technology, tourism and others that are key to the regions and to local economies.
 It is specifically targeted towards those that may require additional help to recover from the COVID-19 pandemic but have been unable to access existing support measures.

 This fund includes two components:

 - $675 million to support regional economies, businesses, organizations and communities in regions all across Canada;